Skip to content

 Create a Site-to-Site VPN over a public virtual interface

-For Prefixes you want to advertise, enter your customer gateway device's public IP address and any network prefixes that you want to advertise.
+2. Create a Direct Connect public virtual interface.
+For Prefixes you want to advertise, enter your Site-to-Site VPN customer gateway device's public IP address and the network prefixes that you want to advertise.

-Note: Your public virtual interface receives all AWS public IP address prefixes from each AWS Region (except the AWS China Region).
+Note: Your public virtual interface receives all AWS public IP address prefixes from each AWS Region except the AWS China Region.
 These include the public IP addresses of AWS managed VPN endpoints.
-Use Border Gateway Protocol (BGP) communities to filter prefixes by Local AWS Region or AWS Regions of a continent.
+Use Border Gateway Protocol (BGP) communities to filter prefixes by local Region or all Regions of a continent.

-3. Create a new VPN connection to your Virtual Private Gateway or AWS Transit Gateway.
+3. Create a new VPN connection to your virtual private gateway or transit gateway.

-Note: Configure your customer gateway device to create the VPN tunnels.
-You can download example configurations from the AWS Management Console or the AWS Command Line Interface (AWS CLI).
+5. Configure your customer gateway device to create the VPN tunnels.
+You can use the Amazon VPC console or AWS CLI to download the example configuration file.

 Create a Site-to-Site VPN over a transit virtual interface

-4. Associate your Transit Gateway to the Direct Connect gateway.
-Make sure the Transit Gateway CIDR block configured in the previous step is announced to your local network through allowed prefixes.
+5. Associate your Direct Connect gateway to your transit gateway.
+Make sure that you announce the transit gateway CIDR block to your local network through allowed prefixes.

-6. Configure your customer gateway device to create the VPN tunnels.
-You can download example configurations from the AWS Management Console or the AWS CLI.
+7. Configure your customer gateway device to create the VPN tunnels.
+You can use the Amazon VPC console or AWS CLI to download the example configuration file.

 Related information